Edmonton Oilers: Hockey Hall of Fame honourees

 Paul Coffey was inducted into the Hockey Hall of Fame in 2004.

 The Oilers are affiliated with several inductees in the Hockey Hall of Fame.

 Twelve Oilers players have been inducted into the Hockey Hall of Fame.
 Jacques Plante, who briefly played for the Oilers in the WHA was inducted in 1978.
 Regarded as one of the greatest goalies of all time, Plante led the Montreal Canadiens to six Stanley Cups through the 1950s and early 1960s.
 Norm Ullman, who played for the Oilers in the WHA was inducted in 1982.
 Ullman played 20 years for the Detroit Red Wings and Toronto Maple Leafs putting up 1,229 points.
 Ullman is among the top scoring forwards ever to play in the NHL.
 Wayne Gretzky was immediately inducted into the Hockey Hall of Fame in 1999, after retiring the same year.
 Gretzky played 10 seasons with the Oilers and captained them to their first four Stanley Cup championships.
 Known as "The Great One", Gretzky is considered the greatest hockey player ever and holds the NHL record with most assists and points.
 In 2001, Jari Kurri became the first Finnish player to be inducted into the Hockey Hall of Fame.
 An Oilers selection from the 1980 NHL entry draft, Kurri played 10 seasons with the Oilers, winning all five of their Stanley Cups.
 Goaltender Grant Fuhr, who was present during the "dynasty era" was inducted in 2003.
 In 2004, Paul Coffey was inducted into the Hockey Hall of Fame in his first year of eligibility.
 Mark Messier was inducted in 2007, also in his first year of eligibility.
 Messier is often considered the Greatest Leader in professional sports and is to date, the only person in NHL history to ever captain two different Stanley Cup championship-winning teams, as a member of both the 1990 Edmonton Oilers and the 1994 New York Rangers.
 In 2008, Glenn Anderson became the final Oilers player to be inducted into the Hockey Hall of Fame during the 2000s.
 Adam Oates was inducted into the Hockey Hall of Fame in 2012.
 Oates played 60 games with the Oilers after signing a one-year contract in 2003.
-Considered an elite playmaker, Oates totaled 1,079 assists which at the time of his retirement made him the fifth most assisted player in NHL history.
+Considered an elite playmaker, Oates totalled 1,079 assists which at the time of his retirement made him the fifth most assisted player in NHL history.
 Chris Pronger, who played defence for the Oilers was inducted in 2015.
 Pronger helped lead the Oilers to their 2006 Stanley Cup run.
 Kevin Lowe was inducted in 2020.
 Lowe played with the Oilers from 1979 to 1992 and from 1996 to 1998.
 After retiring, Lowe became head coach of the Oilers and soon after became their general manager.
 The most recent inductee who played for the Oilers is Duncan Keith in 2025, who played defence during the 2021–22 season.